Virtualization-projects/panamax-ui-wiki/Panamax-Installer-Commands.md

 **Example usage**: ``$ panamax pause``

-**Actions**: Stops panamax CoreOS VM.
-Any running apps inside CoreOS will also Stop.
+**Actions**: Stops Panamax CoreOS VM.
+Any running apps inside CoreOS will also stop.
 State of Panamax is maintained.

 ### up
 Starts Panamax